 This is a valid method of obtaining older or unique versions of games directly from Steam.
 This method is allowed because we can accurately determine where these files were sourced from (Valve) and obtaining them through Steam directly instead of a third party warez/torrent site does not break any copyright law, TOS, GNU/GPL, or SSA.
-This method is only allowed to obtain a working version of a game if the current present date version of the game is broken, or an achievement is broken due to a patch/update.
-This is not allowed to be used to access “easier” versions of a game (See Not Allowed Rule 11).
+Instructions on how to revert a steam game to a previous version - for whatever purpose the player wishes - can be found here.

 Examples: Ubinota - A March 28th, 2015 patch to the game seemingly broke the functionality for the achievement “Challenge n°1”, preventing the trigger from working properly.
-You can depot back to the March 4th, 2015 version of the game where the achievement functionality works; etc.
+You can depot back to the March 4th, 2015 version of the game where the achievement functionality works; Asseto Corsa - Revert to a previous version of the game with different game engine changes to make some achievements easier/possible; etc.

-Steam Workshop mods are considered official and generally allowed (even Steam Workshop mods that alter gameplay) except in cases of “workaround achievement-enabling” mods or “Achievement Unlocker” mods (See Not Allowed Rule 7).
+Steam Workshop mods are considered official and generally allowed (even Steam Workshop mods that alter gameplay) except in the case of “Achievement Unlocker” mods (See Not Allowed Rule 7).

-Examples: Installing and using most Steam Workshop mods, as long as they do not circumvent a game blocking achievements when it detects mods or grant you ways to instantly/directly unlock achievements (Not Allowed Rule 7); installing official, dev-provided H-patches (Hentai / Adult Content patches) which were downloaded outside of Steam in games where this is required for an achievement (many VN hentai games); downloading and using dev-provided accessory tools/patches to games; etc.
+Examples: Installing and using most Steam Workshop mods, as long as they do not grant you ways to instantly/directly unlock achievements (Not Allowed Rule 7); installing official, dev-provided H-patches (Hentai / Adult Content patches) which were downloaded outside of Steam in games where this is required for an achievement (many VN hentai games); downloading and using dev-provided accessory tools/patches to games; etc.

 100% cosmetic-only mods are allowed, as long as they completely do not alter gameplay - this includes: texture packs, accessibility mods, mesh/lighting mods, nude mods, character portrait mods, mods that change how your player character looks, widescreen/aspect ratio mods, FoV mods, UI mods, HUD mods, and graphics overhaul mods.
 Unofficial mods that enable see-through walls/doors, wallhacking, outline/glow of enemies/items/etc. are not considered “cosmetic” and not allowed.
 Note that using any mods at all for online games might get you banned or VACed.